Wall Street pulls further from its records under the weight of pressure from the bond market

 In the United States, longer-term Treasury yields are feeling added pressure from President Donald Trump's attacks on the Federal Reserve for not cutting interest rates sooner.
 The fear is that a less independent Fed will be less likely to make the unpopular decisions needed to keep inflation under control, such as keeping short-term interest rates higher than investors would like.

-Tuesday was also the first opportunity for trading in the U.S. Treasury market after a federal appeals court ruled that Trump overstepped his legal authority when announcing sweeping tariffs on almost every country on Earth, though it left the tariffs in place for now.
-While the tariffs have created confusion and may have hurt the U.S. job market, they also have brought in revenue that could help the U.S. government pay some of its debt.
+Tuesday was also the first opportunity for trading after a federal appeals court ruled late Friday that Trump overstepped his legal authority when announcing sweeping tariffs on almost every country on Earth, though it left the tariffs in place for now.

+Tariffs have certainly created confusion and may have hurt the U.S. job market.
+But less income from them could also force the U.S. government to borrow more to pay its bills, according to Scott Wren, senior global market strategist at Wells Fargo Investment Institute.

-In another signal about increasing worries in financial markets, the price of gold rose 1.1% and was near its record.
+In another signal of increasing worries in financial markets, the price of gold rose 1.8% and was flirting with a record.
 The metal has often provided a haven for investors in times of uncertainty.

 Treasury yields did trim their gains a bit after a report said U.S. manufacturing contracted by more last month than economists expected.
 Many companies told the Institute for Supply Management's survey that tariffs are continuing to make conditions chaotic.